 Choose a Date and Time

 Choose a date between one and three months in advance to give yourself ample time to plan.
 Be sure to give yourself plenty of time to complete your book with edits and allow extra time for formatting, design and review of the finished product.
+Once you publish your book, allow two weeks for shipping your books.
 If your goal is to present a professional publication, it is more important to get it right than get it done.
 If you are unsure of when to schedule the launch, using a guideline like Fall of 20XX or October 20XX is a good start.
 The date is important to set expectations and anticipation for both you and your readers.
 If you haven’t already begun spreading word about your book, now is a great time.